pilotmoon/Scroll-Reverser/README.md

 Scroll Reverser
 ===============

+**Please fill in the [Scroll Reverser survey](https://goo.gl/forms/RjEd4HNbZV6qxJVs1)!**

 Reverse the direction of scrolling on macOS.

-The 'master' branch build targets OS X 10.7 and higher.
+The 'master' branch build targets  10.7 and higher.

 Older code targeting 10.4+ is in the 'tiger' branch.